digitalbazaar/test-suite-coverage-metrics/outputs/vc-di-eddsa-test-suite.md

-  "Whenever this algorithm encodes strings, it MUST use UTF-8 encoding.", "If the algorithm produces an error, the error MUST be propagated and SHOULD convey the error type.", "If one or more of the proof.type, proof.verificationMethod, and proof.proofPurpose values is not set, an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If a proof with id equal to previousProof does not exist in allProofs, an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If any element of previousProof list has an id attribute that does not match the id attribute of any element of allProofs, an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "When a step says 'an error MUST be raised', it means that a verification result MUST be returned with a verified value of false and a non-empty errors list.",
+  "Whenever this algorithm encodes strings, it MUST use UTF-8 encoding.", "If the algorithm produces an error, the error MUST be propagated and SHOULD convey the error type.", "If one or more of the proof.type, proof.verificationMethod, and proof.proofPurpose values is not set, an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If options has a non-null domain item, it MUST be equal to proof.domain or an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If options has a non-null challenge item, it MUST be equal to proof.challenge or an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If a proof with id equal to previousProof does not exist in allProofs, an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If any element of previousProof list has an id attribute that does not match the id attribute of any element of allProofs, an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "When a step says 'an error MUST be raised', it means that a verification result MUST be returned with a verified value of false and a non-empty errors list.",